National Student Survey

 Good University Guide

-Ranked 4th in the UK's Classics departments in The Times Good University Guide 2015 and the Guardian University Guide 2015.
+Ranked 4th in the UK's Classics departments in The Times Good University Guide / Guardian University Guide 2015 and 6th in the Guardian University Guide 2017.